-Our choices for the best car insurance for 20-year-olds by state
+The best car insurance company for 20-year-olds in each state

 We did not include USAA in these recommendations, as its policies only serve current or former military members and their families.
-If USAA were included, it would offer the cheapest auto insurance for 20-year-olds in Illinois, Michigan, New York, Pennsylvania and Texas.
+If USAA were included, it would offer the cheapest auto insurance for 20-year-olds in Illinois, Michigan, New York and Texas.

 The best way for 20-year-olds to find cheap car insurance